Sound-Rec-Ed - Sound Recorder & Editor

 • To break continuous recordings into sections of individual recordings with distinct file-names.

-• To adjust gain of recording.
+• To adjust volume of recordings.

 Output: WAV, OGG, or MP3 files.